kenny-chow-my/cheerfulkidsmusic/content/about.md

 ---

 Many early childhood experts agree that music is an integral part of learning and development in a child’s growing age.
-Our programs uses modern techniques with a play-based approach so that your child can rapidly learn the fundamentals and experience the joy of music.
+Our programs use modern techniques with a play-based approach so that your child can rapidly learn the fundamentals and experience the joy of music.

 #### Music sparks joy and an outlet for creative expression; it helps develop listening; it contributes to motor skill development (both fine and gross motor skills); and it increases the range and flexibility of the voice.

 ___

-Some of the key benefits include:
+_Key benefits of early childhood music education_:

 ![](/images/icons/playlist24.png) - Ability to appreciate music at a young age and grasp theory concepts